Patrick Sharp: Chicago Blackhawks

 On 4 November 2014, in a 5–0 win over the Montreal Canadiens, Sharp took a hit from Canadiens’ defenseman Alexei Emelin, that resulted in both of their legs getting tangled up and a leg injury Sharp, causing him to miss the next 14 games.
-After playing in 68 games with 16 goals and 27 assists for 43 points in the 2014–15 season, he would win his third Stanley Cup championship with the Blackhawks as they defeated the Nashville Predators in the first round in six games, the Minnesota Wild for the second straight season and a third consecutive playoff matchup, this time defeating them in a sweep, the top-seeded Anaheim Ducks in seven games (erasing a 3–2 series deficit in the process) along with the Tampa Bay Lightning in six games in the 2015 Stanley Cup Finals.
+After playing in 68 games with 16 goals and 27 assists for 43 points in the 2014–15 season, he would win his third Stanley Cup championship with the Blackhawks as they defeated the Nashville Predators in the first round in six games, the Minnesota Wild for the second straight season and a third consecutive playoff matchup, this time defeating them in a sweep, the top-seeded Anaheim Ducks in seven games (erasing a 3–2 series deficit in the process) along with the Tampa Bay Lightning in six games in the 2015 Stanley Cup Final.
 He scored five goals with 10 assists for 15 points in all 23 games during the 2015 playoffs.